Skip to main content

 Azure Kubernetes Service (AKS)

-Now, you are able to configure an Azure discovery job in Device42 using the application details you noted earlier.
-The limited role you have applied will prevent access to unnecessary resources, while still allowing for visibility and discovery of what is in scope.
+You can now configure an Azure discovery job in Device42 using the application details you noted earlier.
+The limited role you applied prevents access to unnecessary resources while still allowing visibility and discovery of in-scope resources.

 Log in to the Device42 main appliance web console and navigate to Discovery > Cloud > Add Cloud Autodiscovery.
 Give your cloud discovery job a name, select Microsoft Azure from the Cloud Type dropdown, choose an appropriate remote collector, and select Service Principal.
-The four Azure values you noted earlier will now be used to configure the discovery job.
+The four Azure values you noted earlier are used to configure the discovery job.

 2. Repeat this process for the Subscription ID and Client Secret fields, where the Subscription ID and Client Secret ID values are entered in the respective password fields of their secret entries.